ShredSpace/shredspace/README.md

 # ShredSpace

 ShredSpace is a game store and updator for Windows.
+Designed for compatibility and HTML5 games that require space efficiency, ShredSpace is the perfect store for your new game!

+## Launch Game
+The game Appel Collection comes with ShredSpace.
+Appel Collection is a collection of Appel games you can play in your browser.

 ## Getting Started
 1. Download the latest release of ShredSpace from the "releases" tab.